Aleadinglight/my-golang-notebook/readme.md

   - If the higher function cannot handle that `panic`, then the `panic` can be rethrow again, propagate the error up the call stack.

 ### Important concepts and syntax

+1. Pointer
+  - Store the address of a memory location.
+  - Uninitilized pointer is assigned a `nil` value.
+  - Syntactic sugar: no need to deference to get the field of a pointer.
+  - All assigment operation in Go are copy operation except for `array` and `map` because they contain internal pointers.
+When sharing `array` or `map`, you share a pointer point to the underlying data.

+2. Function
+  - Can return pointer.
+(Unlike C++ where heap and stack is important to keep in mind).
+  - Can declare the return variable.
+  - Can return multiple value.
+  - Can return an `error` object for checking purposes.
+  - Can be treated as type (anonymous function - first class function).

+### Question
+  1. First class function: a language that support first class function allows function to be assign to variables, pass as arguments to other functions and returned from other functions.
+Go has support for first class function.

+  2. Anynomous fuction: function that is assigned to a variable and does not have a name.
+The only way to call the function is by calling the variable that it assigned to, or to call it immediately right after created.

+  3. Closure: a special case of anonymous function that access variable defined outside of its body.

+  4. Higher-other function: a function that takes one or more functions as arguments, or a function that return a function as its result.